Corporate Governance System

 The Company has introduced an executive officer system to enable rapid and flexible business operations, in order to respond promptly to changes in the operating environment.
 As a decision-making body for business execution, the Company has established the Corporate Executive Meeting, which is composed of Internal Directors and key executives responsible for business execution and is, in principle, held weekly.
 At the Corporate Executive Meeting, thorough deliberations are conducted on a wide range of matters, from issues related to business execution to important matters.

-The business execution framework consists of ten divisions: the Drug Discovery Research Division, the Pharmaceutical Technology Research Division, and the Drug Development Division, which engage in R&D; the Pharmaceutical Commercial Division, which communicates pharmaceutical information; the Healthcare Strategy Division, which collects and analyzes healthcare-related information to maximize product and corporate value; the Vaccine Business Division, which establishes and promotes the vaccine business as a new business foundation; the Corporate Strategy Division, which formulates company-wide strategies for optimal allocation and utilization of managerial resources; the Sustainability Management Division, which strengthens engagement with stakeholders; the DX Promotion Division, which aims to create healthcare solutions by building a data utilization infrastructure using IT and digital technologies; and the Corporate Quality Assurance Division, which strengthens the compliance framework to provide trusted-quality products and services.
+The business execution framework consists of twelve divisions: the Drug Discovery Research Division, the Pharmaceutical Technology Research Division, the Drug Development Division, the Central Pharmaceutical Research Institute and the Development Business Division, which engage in R&D; the Pharmaceutical Commercial Division, which communicates pharmaceutical information; the Healthcare Strategy Division, which collects and analyzes healthcare-related information to maximize product and corporate value; the Vaccine Business Division, which establishes and promotes the vaccine business as a new business foundation; the Corporate Strategy Division, which formulates company-wide strategies for optimal allocation and utilization of managerial resources; the Sustainability Management Division, which strengthens engagement with stakeholders; the DX Promotion Division, which aims to create healthcare solutions by building a data utilization infrastructure using IT and digital technologies; and the Corporate Quality Assurance Division, which strengthens the compliance framework to provide trusted-quality products and services.
 These divisions are organized under a structure supervised by four major value chains.
 In executing business operations, thorough deliberations are held at the Corporate Executive Meeting, and matters that have a significant impact on management are decided by the Board of Directors.

 Analysis and self-evaluation of the effectiveness of the Board of Directors

-The Board of Directors analyzed and evaluated its effectiveness in FY2024 prior to the transition to a company with an Audit and Supervisory Committee, by conducting questionnaires and interviews of individual directors and corporate auditors, with a focus on (1) Framework, (3) Roles and Responsibilities, and (6) Operation in “6.
+The Board of Directors analyzed and evaluated its effectiveness in FY2025, by conducting questionnaires and interviews of individual directors, with a focus on (1) Framework, (3) Roles and Responsibilities, and (6) Operation in “6.
 Directors and the Board” in the “Basic Views and Guidelines on Corporate Governance” set by the Company.

 The following is a summary of the results: